bsbrl/Motorized-Commutator/README.md

-# CAD Files for the Computer vision guided open-source active commutator for neural imaging in freely behaving animals
+# Computer vision guided open-source active commutator for neural imaging in freely behaving animals

+# CAD Files

 The [CAD](./CAD) folder contains the SolidWorks assembly files for the motorized commutator and the translating commutator.